 I may or may not be blushing a little bit.

-These photos (above) are from that third planting in the front yard that I mentioned when I spent the late summer hand-pollinating every female butternut squash flower.
+These photos (above) are from that long ago third planting in the front yard that I mentioned earlier, when I had spent the late summer hand-pollinating every female butternut squash flower.
 Left, two female flowers and their butternut embryos wait for their pollen injections.
 Right, successful pollination sends the fertilized squash into grow mode mere days later, as the butternut sheds its no-longer-needed flower.